Austoe6/tech-blog/src/content/blog/2018-07-19-the-best-video-format.md

 It has a high quality video output.
 It has high compression score too.
 However, if not compressed these files are too large for usage (about 20-27GB per 60 minutes).

 DV-AVI can also record back to DV tape.
 They require a high processing power to run on your PC.
-Definitely not the best for just personal streaming.
+Definitely not the best video file for just personal streaming.

 ## (c).MPEG 2

 They have good quality video and would be used best to burn DVD disc.
 They have a relative large size about 4.7GB for almost 2 hours.
 They produce high quality DVD disk.
+This is the best video format for DVD.

 ## (d).
 DivX